Sofia Kavlin

 Slow matter.s was a pop-up performance series taking place from June to September 2023 in New York City.
 We curated Lo-Tek events in public spaces and salons where, through spoken word and live music, we invited participants to turn their phones off and tap into their own creative space.
 To disengage and reengage.

-Cartography of Self (2024) is an auto-ethnographic exploration of culture’s influence on the self, typewritten and rendered in watercolor and bricolage.
-It is based on a five-month-long somatic exploration with Mary Abrams in New York.
+Cartography of Self (2024) explores culture’s influence on body image and individual aspiration.
+It is typewritten and rendered in watercolor and bricolage and draws from a five-month-long movement study with Mary Abrams in New York.

 The Unsent Letter Mailbox (2024) is a temporary public installation and anonymous reading series where passersby write unsent letters and, in exchange, are invited to read one written by someone else.